viamrobotics/docs/docs/get-started/drive-rover.md

 }
 ```

-Next, register a listener on the button you obtain from the `button` fuction and make it invoke the `moveInSquare` function.
+Next, register a listener on the button you obtain from the `button` function and make it invoke the `moveInSquare` function.
 Place this code after the rover connection code:

 ```ts {class="line-numbers linkable-line-numbers"}